Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * What happens when i try to submit an empty form
 * :clipboard: RESULT:
-    * In form validation, using required, ensures that a minimum of somones Umbrella family Circle name, First name, Last name and Date of birth is required.
+    * In form validation, using required, ensures that a minimum of, First name, Last name and Date of birth is required.

 <br>